What Is The Scientific Name For Snake

 Advances in Molecular Taxonomy

 The field of snake taxonomy has been revolutionized by advances in molecular biology.
-DNA sequencing technologies have provided a powerful tool for resolving taxonomic uncertainties and uncovering hidden diversity.
+But dNA sequencing technologies have provided a powerful tool for resolving taxonomic uncertainties and uncovering hidden diversity.
 By analyzing the genetic makeup of different snake populations, researchers can determine their evolutionary relationships and identify distinct species.
 This has led to significant revisions in snake classification and the discovery of many new species.

 Integrative Taxonomy